 Hosts can create breakout rooms, name and rename them in the visual interface.

 Create your Breakout Room

-- On Social Webinar, click Breakout.
+- In the Meeting, click Breakout.
 The check mark across the room name shows which room you are currently in.
 To create a room, select Create New Breakout.
 A pop up box will appear.
 Enter the name and hit Create.

 2. You will be moved to the breakout room you have created.
 It will show on your screen, and from the Breakout tool, you will see the number of people included in the breakout room you created.

 1. Click Breakout from the Meeting tool bar.

 2. Hover your mouse over the breakout room name you want to edit.
 A pencil icon should appear- click it.

 Delete the current breakout room name and update.
 Hit Enter when done.

 Giving permissions on Breakouts

 By default, only Presenters have the ability to create, rename and assign people in breakout rooms- but Assistants and Participants can also be allowed make, rename and choose which room they want to go to.
 As a host, you can let them do all these by giving them Permissions.